dcattaneo/blog-next-sanity/README.md

 - Uses static shells with placeholders for dynamic content wrapped in `<Suspense>` tags.
 - **Examples:**
   - **Articles:** Static details with dynamic view counters.
-  - **User Profile Card:** Cached user cards with fresh, dynamically loaded content.
+  - **User Profile Card:** The user profile card is cached but the content (user articles) is always generated fresh.
+This ensures that the latest data is desplayed without caching using the PPR approach.

 ### **4. Routing**